 Whether she also loved the man as more than a friend and surrogate family member is a mystery we will never know.

 After the loss of Robert, Clara remade herself once more and entered the most rigorous decades of her career.
 Though it’s the part of her life least talked of today, the next forty years were Clara’s most influential on music history.
 From 1854, Clara matured from the piano prodigy queen into what Liszt and Brahms restyled her as, “The Priestess of the Piano.”
 Her concerts took on the tone of religious experiences, where she preached the legacy of the greats from the piano keys.

-She performed little else but Beethoven, Bach, Mendelssohn, Chopin, and Schumann for the rest of her life.
-She included almost no other living composer’s work except Brahms.
+She cemented the standard piano repertoire, the first to devote her career to the canon works we take for granted – Beethoven, Bach, Mendelssohn, Chopin, and Robert Schumann with some Scarlatti, Schubert, and Mozart thrown in.
 Her influence expanded far beyond the concert stage.
 In every town and city, she played at palaces for royalty and gave soirees of Robert and Johannes’s music to the most prominent artistic circles.
 The respect she commanded made her opinions and tastes gospel among the musical elite.
-She devoted herself to the works of the great composers with a monastic fervor, on a mission to negate the New German School of Liszt and Wagner which proclaimed the music of the greats to be dead.
+She devoted herself to the works of the great composers with a monastic fervor, on a mission to negate the New German School of Franz Liszt and Richard Wagner which proclaimed the music of the greats to be dead.

 She toured England with her eldest daughter Marie no less than sixteen times.
-She made semi-yearly tours to Vienna, and others to Paris and Russia.
+She made numerous more tours to Vienna, and to Paris and Russia.
 She received at least three offers to tour America, though never accepted on the account of not wanting to be separated from her children for a year.

 Her Later Years